 What will happen to my milk supply if I drop a pumping session?

-The thing is, you never know what’s going to happen as far as supply goes when you drop a pumping session until you drop it (and sometimes, you don’t really know until a few weeks later) – it could go down, it could stay the same, or it could even increase.
+The thing is, you never know what’s going to happen as far as supply goes when you drop a pumping session until you drop it (and sometimes, you don’t really know until a few weeks later).
+Your supply could go down, it could stay the same, or it could even increase.

-So how to decide to drop a pump when you don’t know what it will do to your supply?
-I put together the below flowchart based on my experience (my own and what I learned from reading exclusive pumping message boards for over a year).
+So how do you decide to drop a pump when you don’t know what it will do to your supply?
+I put together the below flowchart based on my experience that might help you decide.